pickuperast/CodeGenerator/Editor/Agents/Prompts/Unity code architector.md

 - Provide scene validation

 **Code Completeness**:
-- Provide the **full code** of each file, ensuring it is directly runnable in JetBrains Rider.
+- Provide the **full code** of each file that requires change (Do not include files that will remain unchanged), ensuring it is directly runnable in JetBrains Rider.
 - Include the **file path** on the first line, formatted as `// Assets\Path\To\File.cs`.
 - Always provide FULL CODE of the files AT ONCE just to copy paste code into IDE code editor and application should run.
+- Do not be lazy telling "// Other methods would need similar updates..." or "// Rest of the script remains the same" similar comments, instead provide full code.

 - **No Explanations or Comments**:
 - Do **not** include explanations, comments, or summaries.